 If you’re ever lucky enough to find yourself on a beach in Brazil on New Year’s Eve, then you’ve got to make sure that you celebrate the new year like the locals do — by jumping into the sea when the clock strikes 12!
 New Year’s Eve purists make sure to drench themselves from head to toe by jumping over seven waves, making a New Year’s wish every time they clear a wave.
 If you really want to make sure that these wishes come true, then you should don different-colored underwear for each wish.
 Yellow for prosperity, red or pink for love, green for hope, and white for peace.
 But how do you ensure that your wish is granted?
 By making sure that the underwear is brand new!

 Want to wish someone all the best for the new year in Portuguese?

 Then go with “Feliz Ano Novo!”

 In Bulgaria, there is a local New Year’s Eve tradition called Survakane, whereby on the morning of January the 1st people are encouraged to hit themselves on the back with braided and decorated cornel cherry branches (called Surwatschki).
 This act ensures that the individual enjoys good health and a long life ahead.
-Entrepreneurial children across Bulgaria go from house to house cheekily offering to hit the occupants on the backs for them, and in return, they are rewarded with small cakes, nuts, dried fruits, and other small gifts.
+Entrepreneurial children across Bulgaria go from house to house cheekily offering to hit the occupants on their backs for them, and in return, they are rewarded with small cakes, nuts, dried fruits, and other small gifts.